anooruddh/devops/k8s-readme.md

 Kubernetes will try not to schedule the Pod on the node if at least one non-tolerated taint has a PreferNoSchedule effect.
 A NoExecute taint will cause Kubernetes to evict the Pod if it is currently running on the node or will not schedule the Pod the node.

+***Node affinity is a property of Pods that attracts them to a set of nodes (either as a preference or a hard requirement).
+Taints are the opposite -- they allow a node to repel a set of pods***